Faculty & Staff Directory

-Heider previsouly served as Associate Dean of the and Philip Merrill College of Journalism at the University of Maryland.
-As associate dean at the University of Maryland Dr. Heider served as the chief academic officer for the College of Journalism and had oversight responsibilities for instruction, curriculum, academic affairs, and the college cable channel.
+Heider previously served as Associate Dean of the Philip Merrill College of Journalism at the University of Maryland.
+As associate dean at the University of Maryland, Dr. Heider served as the chief academic officer for the College of Journalism and had oversight responsibilities for instruction, curriculum, academic affairs, and the college cable channel.

 Previously, he served as associate professor, graduate advisor, and broadcast journalism sequence head at the University of Texas at Austin.
 He also has taught at the University of Colorado, the University of Mississippi, and American University.

 From 1980 through 1990, Dr. Heider worked in broadcasting, including positions as syndication producer for the Gillett News Bureau in Washington D.C., special projects producer and manager of Special News in Nashville, Tenn., and executive producer at WTVC-TV in Chattanooga, Tenn.
 During his broadcasting career, he has been recognized with five Emmy awards and an Associated Press award.

 PhD in Communication from the University of Colorado

 MA in Journalism from American University

 Digital ethics, virtual worlds, broadcast journalism, race and media, class and media.

 In 2011 Dr. Heider was elected vice president of the Association of Schools of Journalism and Mass Communication (ASJMC) and will serve in that position until 2012, when he will become president-elect and then president through 2014 of the non-profit, educational association composed of some 190 JMC programs at the college level.